Appendix FM and the Financial Requirement for UK Family Visas

 • Some UK benefits including Maternity Allowance, Bereavement Allowance, Bereavement Payment and Widowed Parent’s Allowance

-• A maintenance grant or stipend (not a loan) associated with undergraduate study or postgraduate study or research
+• A maintenance grant or stipend (not a loan) associated with undergraduate study, postgraduate study, or research

 • Ongoing insurance payments